 Welcoming Service: “Bruchot Ha’baim” (All are welcome)

-Ma’avarim’s hotline and welcoming service provides information and emotional support for a wide range of individuals, including those questioning their gender identity, as well as for the entire transegender spectrum, and also for family, friends, and healthcare providers.
+Ma’avarim’s hotline and welcoming service provide information and emotional support for a wide range of individuals, including those questioning their gender identity, as well as for the entire transgender spectrum, and also for family, friends, and healthcare providers.

 We provide information regarding hormone therapy, official name and gender marker change, funding surgeries, national security pension claims, referrals to friendly doctors and therapists.
 We help in dealing with the bureaucracy of the SRS committee, the army, and other official institutions, helping to make the process accessible to all.
 Information and support is provided without charge, in personal meetings, or contact via email, facebook, whatsapp, or by phone.